qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

   Line vector layer representing the network to be covered.

-``Vector layer with start points`` [vector: point] Point vector layer whose features are used as start points to generate the service area.
+``Vector layer with start points`` [vector: point] Point vector layer whose features are used as start points to generate the service areas.

 ``Path type to calculate`` [enumeration]
   <put parameter description here>